Clavestone/cerberus/08_appendix.md

 As a crude example, a user could set up a 14-of-15 multisig with two of the keys sent to a secret location on the moon.
 This would be very secure—no one would be spending the coins in a hurry—but this storage would be practically useless for most use cases.

-Herein lies a serious problem: the more secure a storage solution is, the less convenient it will be, the less people will use it, the more funds are put at risk.
-Therefore the Cerberus protocol favours practical security over "absolute" security.
+Herein lies a serious problem: the more secure a storage solution is, the less convenient it will be, the fewer people will use it, the more bitcoin are put at risk.
+Therefore the Cerberus Protocol favours practical security over "absolute" security.

 ### 2.4.
 Corporate Versus Personal
 Bitcoin storage for companies is fundamentally different in nature to bitcoin storage for individuals.
 With personal bitcoin self-storage, the owner is the same person that is in control of the bitcoin.
 But with corporate bitcoin storage ownership and control are split.
 The owning organisation _must_ entrust control of its bitcoin to one or more its agents (e.g. shareholders, board members, employees).